 Cons of Palm Phone

-- Allows access to internet and Google Play Store
+- Allows access to the Internet and Google Play Store

 - Small size makes it easier for children to lose